Reporting and Approval of Academic Actions Constituting Substantive Change

 The purpose of this policy is to ensure that the George Mason University operates in compliance with regulations established by SACSCOC.
 Because it is the responsibility of the Provost, as chief academic officer, to ensure that all college-level units of the university consistently meet these regulations, all such actions must be reviewed and approved by the Office of the Provost prior to implementation.
 A centralized approval process is also intended to relieve the deans and directors or college-level units of the responsibility of remaining familiar with the details of an external policy that changes frequently.

-All substantive changes to academic degree programs must be reported by the colleges and schools to the Office of the Provost, and obtain formal approval for the action itself and the timeline for implementation.
-College-level units are not permitted to implement substantive change actions without formal approval by the Office of the Provost.
+All substantive changes to academic degree programs must be reported by the colleges and schools to the Office of the Provost, in order to request written approval for the substantive change action and for the implementation timeline.
+College-level units are not permitted to implement substantive change actions without written approval from the Office of the Provost.

 “Substantive change” is defined in accordance with relevant SACSCOC policies.
-In general, the term refers to the kinds of actions outlined in Section I. Questions about whether a given academic action constitutes substantive change should be directed to the Office of the Provost for clarification.
+In general, the term refers to the kinds of actions outlined in the Responsibilities and Procedures for Obtaining Approval of Potential Substantive Changes at George Mason University.

+Failure to comply with the SACSCOC Substantive Change Policy may result in negative action by SACSCOC with regard to George Mason University’s accreditation.
 Deans and directors of college-level units are expected to ensure that their units remain in compliance with this policy.
-If necessary, the Provost may address non-compliance through performance reviews or other measures as appropriate.

 A. Effective Date: August 15, 2010